fernandoroa/invoice-public/README.md

 # invoice creation with Shiny and RMarkdown

-This repository modifies https://github.com/shubham-maurya/shiny-invoice-generator/ by Fernando Roa
+This repository modifies https://github.com/shubham-maurya/shiny-invoice-generator/

-It has a lot of modifications, and now it is for single person use.
+It has lots of modifications, and now it is for single person use.

 ### Files